13 October 2020 | 8:30 AM CST | 3:30 PM CEST | Global Keynote Address

 The pressure to be “sustainable” increases by the day.
 Businesses around the world are forced to find new and different ways to conduct business—all while facing the impacts of climate change, limited natural resources, and a growing population.
 But what if the solution to society’s demands wasn’t simply adjusting to sustainability, but putting it at the core of their operation?

-Join Liam Condon, President of Crop Science, for an open conversation about the challenges facing today’s farmers, and an update on how Bayer is putting its sustainability commitments into practice.
-Following the address by Liam, Klaus Kunz, Head of Sustainability and Business Stewardship, and a panel of experts will take a visionary look at opportunities for businesses like Bayer to operate in new ways—growing enough food for the world, without starving the planet.
+Following the address by Liam, a panel of experts led by Dr. Klaus Kunz, Head of Sustainability and Business Stewardship at Crop Science division of Bayer, explored opportunities for businesses like Bayer to operate in new ways—growing enough food for the world, without starving the planet.
+Panelists included:

 Dr. Klaus Kunz has been the Head of Sustainability and Business Stewardship at Bayer Crop Science since 2018.
 After joining Bayer’s central Research Department in 2001, Kunz gained 17 years of experience directing business strategic topics at a global level, taking leadership roles in research, managing R&D projects, and working in regulatory, public, and governmental affairs—including issues management and stakeholder engagement.
 He currently holds a Ph.D. in Organic Chemistry and a degree in Economics.